Lawrence Smith Memorial Airport

 Lawrence Smith Memorial Airport (ICAO: KLRY, FAA LID: LRY) is a city-owned, public-use airport located three nautical miles (6 km) south of the central business district of Harrisonville, a city in Cass County, Missouri, United States.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned LRY by the FAA but has no designation from the IATA.

 Facilities and aircraft

 Lawrence Smith Memorial Airport covers an area of 126 acres (51 ha) at an elevation of 915 feet (279 m) above mean sea level.
 It has one runway designated 17/35 with an asphalt surface measuring 4,000 by 75 feet (1,219 x 23 m).

-For the 12-month period ending December 31, 2011, the airport had 7,055 aircraft operations an average of 19 per day: 99% general aviation, <1% military, and <1% air taxi.
-At that time there were 31 aircraft based at this airport: 81% single-engine, 10% ultralight, 6% multi-engine, and 3% helicopter.
+For the 12-month period ending December 31, 2020, the airport had 12,000 aircraft operations, an average of 33 per day: 99% general aviation, <1% military, and <1% air taxi.
+At that time there were 41 aircraft based at this airport: 36 single-engine, 4 multi-engine, and 1 helicopter.